 Application of payments

 Generally, we will apply your minimum payment first to lower APR balances (such as Purchases) before balances with higher APRs (such as Cash Advances).
 Payments made in excess of the minimum payment will generally be applied to balances with higher APRs first before balances with lower ones.

-If you choose to link your Account to your Wells Fargo Checking account for overdraft protection, please note the following.
+If you choose to link your Account to your checking account for overdraft protection, please note the following.
 If you have a joint checking account, you will be responsible for all advances, including interest and charges from your credit card to cover overdrafts regardless of who writes the check, makes the debit card purchase, or engages in any other transaction that causes the overdraft.
-An Overdraft Protection Advance fee will be charged to your Account, each day an Overdraft Protection advance is made, and interest will accrue from the date each advance is made.
-See Consumer Credit Card Customer Agreement and Disclosure Statement for details.
-Please note that you may also be able to link your Wells Fargo Savings account to your Wells Fargo Checking account for overdraft protection.
-No interest is charged on overdraft protection transfers from your savings account.
-However, fees do apply.
-See your Wells Fargo Consumer Account Fee and Information Schedule for details.
+An Overdraft Protection Advance Fee will be charged each day an Overdraft Protection Advance is made and interest will accrue from the date each advance is made.
+Refer to the Consumer Credit Card Customer Agreement and Disclosure Statement for details.
+Please note that you may also be able to link your checking account to your savings account for overdraft protection.
+No interest is charged on overdraft protection transfers from your savings account, however, fees do apply.
+Please refer to your Consumer Account Agreement and Consumer Account Fee and Information Schedule for details.

 Important information about procedures for opening a new account

 To help the government fight the funding of terrorism and money laundering activities,

 Notice to Ohio residents

 The Ohio laws against discrimination require that all creditors make credit equally available to all creditworthy customers, and that credit reporting agencies maintain separate credit histories on each individual upon request.
 The Ohio Civil Rights Commission administers compliance with this law.